JacksonAllan/CC/README.md

   unsigned int id;
 } our_type;

-// First #define CC_CMPR and CC_HASH as comparision and hash functions.
+// First #define CC_CMPR and CC_HASH as comparison and hash functions.
 // The comparison function should return 0 in the case of val_1 == val_2,
 // < 0 in the case of val_1 < val_2, and > 0 in the case of val_1 > val_2.
 #define CC_CMPR our_type, { return val_1.id < val_2.id ? -1 : val_1.id > val_2.id; }